IgniteUI/igniteui-docfx/en/components/time_picker.md

 #### Validation

-We can set `minValue` and `maxValue` to limit the user.
+We can set `minValue` and `maxValue` to limit the user input.
 We also should handle the `onInvalidValueSelected` in order to notify the user if an invalid time is selected.
 Note that the min/max values should follow the `format`:

 ```typescript